-Lavender Lemonade is another way to use lavender, which is in full, glorious bloom all over our property right now.
+Lavender Lemonade is a delicious way to use lavender, which is in full, glorious bloom all over our property right now.
 The gorgeous shades of purple are a beautiful sight, and the fragrance is heavenly.
-But, did you know, that lovely lavender is also useful in the kitchen sometimes, as well.
+But, did you know, that lovely lavender is also useful in the kitchen sometimes, as well?
 Lavender is an herb, and like any herb, you can use it to flavour dishes.
-It has a sweet sour flavour similar to caraway seeds.
+It has a sweet – sour flavour similar to caraway seeds.

-There is really no difference between culinary lavender and regular lavender.
+There is no difference between culinary lavender and regular lavender.
 It's all edible.
 The concern is how it's been processed or grown.
 So you don't want to eat what's in those little sachets in your underwear drawer, or the potpourri jar.
 Because who knows where that came from?
 It's probably best not to use plants that are grown strictly for landscaping.
 Since they are grown just for ornamental purposes, they may have been treated with chemicals.

-We grow all of our plants organically and never spray them, so we can eat them.
-If you don't have lavender in your garden, look for dried lavender labelled for culinary use, or buy an organically grown plant.
+We grow all of the plants on our property organically and never spray them, so we can safely consume our lavender.
+But, If you don't have lavender in your garden, look for dried lavender labelled for culinary use, or buy an organically grown plant.
 Or find a friend who has a plant, and ask for a couple of sprigs.
 Then share a glass of lemonade with them.
 That's a pretty nice payoff, right?

-Since lavender works especially well with lemon, I like to make lavender lemonade.
+Since lavender, in a culinary way, works especially well with lemon, of course it’s perfect as lavender lemonade.
 Lemonade is the ultimate summer refreshment.
-And when you add lavender, that lemonade is extra special.
-A little goes a long way with lavender, and because of it's sweetness, I find I can use less sugar in my lemonade.
+And when you add lavender, that lemonade turns extra special.
+A little goes a long way with lavender, and because of it’s sweetness, I find I can use less sugar in my lemonade.
 And sugary drinks are not your thing, you will love this recipe as is.
 But if you like it a little sweeter, just increase the sugar in your simple syrup.